Sovergen/stepic_final_project/readme.md

-#this is stepic selenium course final project
+#This is stepic selenium course final project